watem-sedem/pywatemsedem/docs/installation.rst

     conda env create -f environment.yml

-    conda activate pyws
+    conda activate pywatemsedem

-Next, install the package from within the ``pyws`` folder in the terminal and with the (conda/virtualenv) environment activated:
+Next, install the package from within the ``pywatemsedem`` folder in the terminal and with the (conda/virtualenv) environment activated:

 ::